 How to establish a baby nighttime routine

-Now that you know how beneficial nighttime routines can be for your baby, let’s dive into how you’d establish one.
+Now that you know how beneficial nighttime routines can be for your baby, let’s dive into how to establish one.
 We’ll talk about the ideal time to start—both in age and time of the night—as well as activities to do during your routine.

 What age should you start a baby nighttime routine?